shebin369/Assignment/README.md

-Assignment
+Assignment:
-This repositiry is for doing and performing assignments, lots of changes might occur from time to time, those viewing might find it hard to understand.
+This repository is for doing and performing assignments, lots of changes might occur from time to time, those viewing might find it hard to understand.